I Want to Hold Aono-kun so Badly I Could Die: Manga

 In North America, Kodansha USA started the English digital release of the manga on October 24, 2017.

-Volume list
+Volumes

 Live-action series

-In May 2021, a live-action television series adaptation produced by Wowow was announced.
+In May 2021, a television drama adaptation produced by Wowow was announced.
 The series was directed by Sumisu, with scripts by Shinya Tamada, and stars Shori Sato.
 It aired from March 18 to May 20, 2022.

 Reception

-In 2018, I Want to Hold Aono-kun so Badly I Could Die ranked 14th on the 5th Next Manga Awards in the Print category.
+In 2018, I Want to Hold Aono-kun so Badly I Could Die ranked 14th on the fifth Next Manga Awards in the Print category.
 It was one of the Jury Recommended Works at the 21st Japan Media Arts Festival in 2018.
 In December 2019, Brutus magazine included the manga on their "Most Dangerous Manga" list, which included works with the most "stimulating" and thought-provoking themes.
 The manga was nominated for the 25th annual Tezuka Osamu Cultural Prize in 2021.
 The manga was nominated for the 45th Kodansha Manga Award in the general category in 2021.